Using a Children’s Trust and Other Options for Leaving Money to Children

 Option 3 — Use the Uniform Transfer to Minors Act

 The third alternative is to name the minor as the primary beneficiary.
-In the event that money is disbursed to the minor and that amount is less than $15,000, the parent or guardian of the minor could request that the financial institution transfer the monies to the parent or guardian of the minor as trustee for the child under the Uniform Transfers to Minors Act (UTMA).
-Please note that under the UTMA alternative, the parent or guardian would open an UTMA account at a bank or financial institution.
+If money is disbursed to the minor and that amount is less than $15,000, the parent or guardian of the minor could request that the financial institution transfer the monies to the parent or guardian of the minor as trustee for the child under the Uniform Transfers to Minors Act (UTMA).
+Please note that under the UTMA alternative, the parent or guardian would open a UTMA account at a bank or financial institution.
 The UTMA is not allowed for transfers over $15,000.